 “As far as we know, there is nothing out there that is as fast,” said Satoshi Sekiguchi, a director general at Japan’s National Institute of Advanced Industrial Science and Technology, where the computer will be built.

-Japan has the plan to use ultra-fast calculations to accelerate the advancement in the artificial intelligence such as the deep learning technology that uses algorithms which mimic the human brain’s neural pathways, to assist the computers to achieve the new everyday jobs and analyse scores of data.
+Japan has the plan to use ultra-fast calculations to accelerate the advancement in the artificial intelligence such as the deep learning technology that uses algorithms which mimic the human brain’s neural pathways, to assist the computers to achieve the new everyday jobs and analyze scores of data.
 Already, there are many supercomputers invented by many countries, and now Japan wants to create the fastest supercomputer.

 Image Source: iacpublishinglabs